There are a lot of bicycles in the Netherlands. It's one of the first differences that a visitor will notice and one of the most important.

 It's not as easy as it sounds.
 It's almost inevitable that a visitor will step into a bike lane, in all innocence and get a taste of that angry bell.

-The typical Amsterdam street, bar those canal-side lanes that are only about thirteen feet wide, has a bicycle lane on each side (usually red or yellow.)
-Traffic on these flows quite smoothly.
-The interplay of bicycles in and out of laneways is a bit of poetry, really.
+The typical Dutch street has a bicycle lane on each side (usually red or yellow) and traffic flows quite smoothly.
+The interplay of bicycles in and out of laneways is a bit of poetry.
 The Dutch are good at it.

-My bicycle was typical of the Dutch model.
-A modest dark brown, it had a standard tubular frame, straight handlebars, full fenders; three gears in the rear hub switched by a cable attached to a lever on the right handlebar, and hand brakes.
-It had the simple, cheap lock that's built-on to the frame above the rear wheel, made only to keep somebody from just riding away.
-Of course, it had the rear luggage rack a flat strong narrow plate held sturdily above the rear fender.
+A typical of the Dutch bicycle is modest, with a standard tubular frame, straight handlebars, full fenders and three gears in the rear hub switched by a cable attached to a lever on the right handlebar.
+The bell is on the left, and on the left and right are the front and rear hand brake.
+A simple, cheap lock is attached to the frame above the rear wheel, made only to keep somebody from just riding your bike away.

-The luggage rack has two general functions; carrying luggage, and carrying a person.
-I use the term "luggage" broadly; I've seen a great range of goods transported around on bicycles.
-The standard form for carrying a larger piece is to reach back and hold it on the rack with one's left hand the right being necessary for gear-switching and rear-wheel braking.
-For carrying a person in normal mode, the rider starts to pedal and the passenger hops up onto the rack, riding sidesaddle.
+Above the rear fender is a flat strong luggage rack used for carrying almost any object, or carrying a person.
+For a large object one may reach back and hold it on the rack with one's left hand the right being necessary for gear-switching and rear-wheel braking.
+For carrying a person in normal mode, the rider starts to pedal and the passenger hops onto the rack sidesaddle.

-Immaculately flat, Holland is a natural bicycling country.
+Flat delta land, the Netherlands is natural bicycling terrain.
 Even so, the number of operable bikes is remarkable greater than the population.